MakerLabTunisia/CARVER_X5/README.md

 <img src="img/z_axis.JPG" alt="img" style="zoom:50%;" />

 <div align="center"><i>Z Axis</i></div>
-In its bottom is installed the swivel head that rotates the end effector in 2 axis.
+In its bottom is installed the swivel head that rotates the end effector around 2 axis.

 ###  ▪ Swivel Head

-The swivel Head is composed from the last two revolute joints, C & B.
+The swivel head is composed from the last two revolute joints, C & B.
 What is special about this assembly, is the fact that it should be the more compact possible.
 So the two motors, their transmission system and even the limit switches and connectors should all be enclosed in this assembly, and this was the hardest task that we encountered in the whole machine design.
 While designing the Swivel Head, there was 2 big challenges, the choice of transmission system and minimizing joints offset relatively to each other.

 <img src="img/swivel_head.JPG" alt="img" style="zoom:50%;" />

 <div align="center"><i>Swivel Head</i></div>
-The first challenge is because C and B axis will handle big effort while milling, and if mounted directly on the motor shaft or even through a reversible transmission system, this may cause a loss in steps when encountering big efforts.
+There is challenge because C and B axis will handle big effort while milling, and if mounted directly on the motor shaft or even through a reversible transmission system, this may cause a loss in steps when encountering big efforts.
 This obliged as to work with worm gear, which is an irreversible transmission system.
-This choice will cause that the joint offsets get bigger, so we preferred to add a pulley transmission system before the worm gear to prevent the swivel head of getting much bigger.

 ### ▪ Spindle Motor